- CATCH A CAT

-- Watch your step when boarding and exiting vehicles, and use the railings and handholds.
+- Watch your step when boarding and exiting vehicles, and make use of railings and handholds.

 - When exiting through the rear door, pay attention to closing doors and be aware of the high steps.

-- Be particularly careful when moving about on buses, ferries, and streetcars on rainy days when water gets tracked in.
+- Be particularly careful when moving about on buses and ferries on rainy days when water gets tracked in.

 Courtesy on CAT Vehicles

 An important part of safety is being courteous to others sharing the ride with you.

 - Try to limit questions/conversations with the operator for times when the vehicle is stopped in order to keep distractions to a minimum.

 - Keep all eating, drinking, and smoking activities off the vehicles.
 Various reasons for this include illness, allergies, providing more opportunities for people to slip or trip, attracting bugs, etc.